firoozej/persian-blog-with-laravel/readme.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to the Project!
 The contribution guide will be soon published.

 ## Security Vulnerabilities